 The Hart bomber would be one of the most important inter-war aircraft for the Royal Air Force as its superiority over fighters of the time would lead to more modern monoplane aircraft.
 Seeing

-limited service in World War 2 in the Middle East the Hawker Hart would also be used as an engine test bed.
+limited service during the Second World War in the Middle East the Hawker Hart would also be used as an engine test bed.

 With the Air Ministry looking for a new day bomber Specification 12/26 was issued in May 1926 which called for a two-seater aircraft with a top speed of 160 mph, unheard of at the time.
 Sydney Camm

 would take up the challenge of designing Hawker's aircraft, with three other aircraft also being considered.
 The Avro Antelope, de Havilland Hound and a new version of the Fairey Fox IIM.
 Powered

 by the Rolls-Royce F.XIB, which was to become known as the Kestrel, Hawker submitted their design in December 1926.

 When in June 1928 the Hart prototype made its maiden flight it comfortably beat the performance requirement of 160 mph as it had a top speed of 185 mph.
 This would pose the Royal Air Force with a

 problem, although the Hart was faster than other bombers, upto 50 mph in some cases, it was also faster than the Gloster Gamecock fighter with a top speed of 155 mph and it newest fighter, still in